sk-vojik/www.scottvojik.com/README.md

 # www.scottvojik.com

-Portfolio site, built completely from scratch with no styling packages or frameworks, by [Scott Vojik](https://www.linkedin.com/in/scott-vojik/).
+Portfolio site, built and designed completely from scratch with love and no styling packages or frameworks, by [Scott Vojik](https://www.linkedin.com/in/scott-vojik/).